Have you suffered a personal injury in Queensland as a result of a traffic accident?

 Although we are based in the Brisbane CBD, we provide representation to claimants in all parts of Queensland, ranging from Mount Isa to Townsville and Cairns to the Gold Coast.

-Taylors provide representation in car accident claims and compensation claims on a ‘No Win No Fee’ basis.
+Taylors provide representation in traffic accident claims and compensation law claims on a ‘No Win No Fee’ basis.
 This means no upfront expenses, and all costs and outlays being payable only at the completion of an injury claim.

 Legislation in Queensland imposes strict time limits on motor vehicle compensation claims so it is essential you consult a solicitor as soon as possible to discuss your situation.

-If you are interested to learn more information about Taylors Solicitors Legal Services or you want to review judgments or cases we have been involved with, please call us on (07) 3229 1266 to speak directly to our car accident lawyers in Brisbane.
+If you are interested to learn more information about Taylors Solicitors Legal Services or you want to review judgments or cases we have been involved with, please call us on (07) 3229 1266 to speak directly to our Brisbane traffic accident lawyers.